andrewtchin/ansible-common/README.md

 # ansible-common

-Installs python packages.
+Scripts to run Ansible on OSX or Ubuntu

 ## Single touch install

-Runs bootstrap, common, and OS specific playbooks.
+Runs bootstrap and OS specific playbooks.
 Installs dotfiles.

 WARNING: This installs an authorized_keys file from dotfiles.
 Replace dotfiles with your own.